duncombe/wikis/Home.md

+# Why conduct a system test?
+To date many of the DMAC subsystem efforts have been developed in relative isolation.
+The components of the IOOS DMAC system (a component is a level or two lower than system in a hierarchy of functionality) are being deployed currently.
+These components are separated geographically (i.e. across the regions) and functionally (i.e. the catalog is different than the registry which is different than a data access service).
+The project we are proposing is a type of system integration test with the primary purpose to exercise the component pieces of the system together toward a common goal.

+TODO Insert picture of publish/find/bind.

+# Objectives
 The DMAC integration testing project will assesses the maturity of DMAC implementation across IOOS Regional Associations and partner federal agencies.
 The DMAC System Integration Test will:

 1. Create test cases which incorporate multiple IOOS Regions and partners, cover a large geographic scope, employ multiple types of data, and cross scientific disciplines.
 These test cases demonstrate that data consumers can use DMAC data discovery and access services to get IOOS data in a repeatable way.
 This is considered the baseline.